Tearsheet

 AI Analysis | Feedback

-Paul G. Reitz President and Chief Executive Officer
+Paul Reitz, Chief Executive Officer and President

-Paul Reitz joined Titan International in 2010 as Chief Financial Officer, became President in February 2014, and was appointed Chief Executive Officer in January 2017.
-Prior to joining Titan, Mr. Reitz held financial and marketing leadership positions, including Chief Accounting Officer for Carmike Cinemas, and roles at Yell Group PLC, McLeodUSA Publishing, and Deloitte and Touche LLP.
-He earned a Master's of Business Administration from the University of Iowa and a Bachelor of Business Administration from Northwood University.
-In 2023, he was recognized as an Ernst and Young Entrepreneur of the Year Midwest finalist.
-He led the acquisition of the Carlstar Group in 2024.
+Paul Reitz joined Titan International in 2010 as Chief Financial Officer, was promoted to President in February 2014, and became Chief Executive Officer in January 2017.
+Before his tenure at Titan, Mr. Reitz held financial and marketing leadership positions with Carmike Cinemas, where he was Chief Accounting Officer, Yell Group PLC, McLeodUSA Publishing, and Deloitte and Touche LLP.
+Under his leadership, Titan has focused on operational discipline, product innovation, and strategic acquisitions, including The Carlstar Group in 2024.

-David A. Martin Senior Vice President and Chief Financial Officer
+Tony Eheli, Senior Vice President and Chief Financial Officer

-Tony C. Eheli Vice President and Chief Accounting Officer
+Jim Pach, Vice President and Chief Accounting Officer

-Max Narancich Chief Operating Officer, Carlstar
+Max R. Narancich, Chief Operating Officer, Carlstar

 AI Analysis | Feedback